Convergence zone

 A convergence zone in meteorology is a region in the atmosphere where two prevailing flows meet and interact, usually resulting in distinctive weather conditions.

 This causes a mass accumulation that eventually leads to a vertical movement and to the formation of clouds and precipitation.
 Large-scale convergence, called synoptic-scale convergence, is associated with weather systems such as baroclinic troughs, low-pressure areas, and cyclones.
 The large-scale convergence zone formed over the equator, the Intertropical Convergence Zone, has condensed and intensified as a result of the global increase in temperature.
 Small-scale convergence will give phenomena from isolated cumulus clouds to large areas of thunderstorms.

-The inverse of convergence is divergence.
+The inverse of convergence is divergence, such as the horse latitudes.

 Large scale

 An example of a convergence zone is the Intertropical Convergence Zone (ITCZ), a low pressure area which girdles the Earth at the Equator.
 Another example is the South Pacific convergence zone that extends from the western Pacific Ocean toward French Polynesia.

 The Intertropical Convergence Zone is the result of the northeasterly trade winds and southeasterly trade winds converging in an area of high latent heat and low pressure.
 As the two trade winds converge, the cool, dry air collects moisture from the warm ocean and rises, contributing to cloud formation and precipitation.
 The low pressure area that is created by the movement of the trade winds acts as a vacuum, drawing in the cooler, dry air from high pressure areas (divergence zones), creating a convection cell commonly known as the Hadley Cell.

 Sea surface temperature is directly related to the position of the Sun or the location of the "energy flux equator," thus the ITCZ shifts corresponding to the seasons.
 Due to the position of the Sun, the sea surface temperature near the equator (30°S to 30°N), during an equinox, is higher than any other latitudes.
 During the summer solstice in the Northern Hemisphere (June 21), the ITCZ is shifted north, following the position of the Sun.
 The ITCZ is shifted farther south during the winter solstice (in the Northern Hemisphere), when the solar radiation is focused at 23.5°S.